han-anag/phantpaign_host/content/index.md

 > ---
 >There are hundreds of spirits
 >
->Each knows good and evil
+>Each can distinguish good and evil
 >
 >Humans have one heart
 >